-We thank the authors of [2,8,25,29] for supplying their traces, and Anwitaman Datta, Jane Valentine, and Hakim Weatherspoon for helpful discussions.
-We also wish to acknowledge the contribution from Intel Corporation, Hewlett-Packard Corporation, IBM Corporation, and the National Science Foundation grant EIA-0303575 in making hardware and software available for the CITRIS Cluster which was used in producing these research results.
-This material is based upon work supported under a National Science Foundation Graduate Research Fellowship.
+We thank the authors of [2,7,15,31,35] for supplying their traces, and Anwitaman Datta, Jane Valentine, and Hakim Weatherspoon for helpful discussions.
+We also wish to acknowledge the contribution from Intel Corporation, Hewlett-Packard Corporation, IBM Corporation, and National Science Foundation grant EIA-0303575 in making hardware and software available for the CITRIS Cluster which was used in producing these research results.
+This material is based upon work supported by NSF grants ANI-0133811, ANI-0085879, ANI-0205519 and ANI-0225560, a NSF Graduate Research Fellowship, and British Telecom.